 Safeguarding means protecting a person’s health, wellbeing and human rights, and enabling them to live free from harm.
 Some groups, such as children and vulnerable adults, may be at particular risk of harm because of their care or support needs.

-Safeguarding is everyone’s responsibility, and Birmingham City University has its own Safeguarding Policy
+Safeguarding is everyone’s responsibility, and Birmingham City University has its own Safeguarding Policy and Process

 .
 This policy applies to all staff, student and visitors to the University.
 In exceptional circumstances, it may also be applied to any prospective students who have applied to study at the University, or to any former students within 6 months of completing their studies